Example-Based Framework for Perceptually Guided Audio Texture Generation: Experiments

 \subsubsection{Ablation Studies}

-We conduct two types of ablation studies in our paper - (1) to study the effect of different components of the loss function on the Encoder, and (2) to study the effect of number of synthetic samples needed to create a semantic cluster.
+We conduct three types of ablation studies in our paper - (1) to study the effect of different components of the loss function on the Encoder, (2) to study the effect of the number of synthetic samples needed to create a semantic cluster, and (3) to study the effect of the magnitude of scalar $\alpha$ in equation~\ref{eq:direction_edit}.

-\textit{Ablating Encoder Loss Components}: We first study the effect of using LPIPS, autocorrelation, and MSE loss terms while training the Encoder.
-Table~\ref{tab:ablation_studies} shows the \textit{rescoring} accuracy scores for attribute changes for each type of Encoder. $(\uparrow)$ indicates higher values are better.
-For each attribute change we report the accuracy for the main attribute as well as the average change reported in other attributes.
-Ideally, we would like the main attribute accuracy to be high and change in other attributes to be low.
-We find that with MSE+GM autocorrelation loss, the system outperforms the one with MSE+LPIPS loss for the attributes brightness, rate, and fill-level possibly because with autocorrelation loss, the Encoder is able to preserve the frequency components and the occurrence of sharp attack transients in the resulting sounds, but is unable to preserve the impulse width of the impact in the time domain.
-Further, given the scope of our Encoder to invert synthetic sounds to derive guidance vectors, we find that for Greatest Hits dataset, using an Encoder with MSE-only, with or without thresholding, works best and is sufficient as compared to others.
-Also, the average change in other attributes for both the MSE-only based Encoders are comparable (means are within one standard error of each other).
+\textit{Ablating Encoder Loss Components}: We first study the effect of using LPIPS and MSE loss terms with and without thresholding while training the Encoder.
+Table~\ref{tab:ablation_studies} shows the \textit{rescoring} accuracy scores for attribute changes for each type of Encoder. $(\uparrow)$ indicates that higher values are better.
+For each attribute change, we report the accuracy for the main attribute as well as the average change reported in other attributes.
+Ideally, we would like the main attribute accuracy to be high and the change in other attributes to be low.
+For the Greatest Hits dataset, we find that by using MSE and MSE+Thresholding, the system outperforms the one with MSE+LPIPS loss for all attributes.
 For Water, using an Encoder with MSE and thresholding works best.

-Table~\ref{tab:fad_scores} shows the FAD scores for GAN generated sounds (column called GAN) and Encoder reconstructions for each type of Encoder for both GAN generated sounds as well as synthetic Gaver sounds.
+Table~\ref{tab:fad_scores} shows the FAD scores for GAN-generated sounds (column called GAN) and Encoder reconstructions for each type of Encoder for both GAN-generated sounds as well as synthetic Gaver sounds.
 The FAD Scores were computed based on 10,000 randomly generated samples in comparison with the entire training set.
-We find that the encoder trained using MSE only or MSE+thesholding outperforms the other systems in terms of the quality of the generated audio (FAD scores).
-Thus, based on this table and Table~\ref{tab:ablation_studies}, we choose the Encoder with MSE and thresholding as the best performing Encoder for both datasets for the remainder of the paper.
+We find that the encoder trained using MSE only or MSE+thesholding outperforms MSE+LPIPS in terms of the quality of the generated audio (FAD scores).
+Thus, based on this table and Table~\ref{tab:ablation_studies}, we choose the Encoder with MSE+Thresholding (qualified with a $\dagger$ in Tables~\ref{tab:ablation_studies} and ~\ref{tab:fad_scores}) as the best-performing Encoder for both datasets for the remainder of the paper.